 - What kind of projects do they fit best?

-- Projects completed using these two languages
+- Projects completed using both Python and Node.js

 Which one makes the most sense for building successful systems – and what are the ongoing maintenance considerations that will live on long after the project has been signed off?

-Presenting Node.js and Python
+Presenting Node.js vs Python

 Both began their lives as scripting languages rather than programming languages.
-They were adopted by different coding communities and adapted to evolve as de-facto first choice programming languages for what would appear to be different application areas at first glance.
+They were adopted by different coding communities and adapted to evolve as de-facto first-choice programming languages for what would appear to be different application areas at first glance.

 Python is a high-level programming language used mostly for building applications, automation, machine learning, data science, and web development.
 It was designed to force excellent readability in its code with plenty of white space.
 Python has been around since 1991 and has built a strong and loyal following.
-It's fast to develop in, reasonably easy to learn and uses fewer lines of code than other languages.
+It's fast to develop in, reasonably easy to learn, and uses fewer lines of code than other languages.
 A vast code library offers shortcuts for application development.